 Direct Materials Budget

 |x Resin/unit (lbs)||2||2||2||2|

 |Resin cost per pound||$0.50||$0.50||$0.55||$0.55|

 |Total resin cost to purchase||$5,200||$6,200||$7,920||$9,020|

-The planned ending inventory at the end of each quarter is planned to be 20 percent of the amount of resin used during that month, so the ending inventory varies over time, gradually increasing as production requirements increase.
+The inventory at the end of each quarter is planned to be 20 percent of the amount of resin used during that month, so the ending inventory varies over time, gradually increasing as production requirements increase.
 The reason for the planned increase is that ABC has some difficulty receiving resin in a timely manner from its supplier, so it maintains a safety stock of inventory on hand.

 The purchasing department expects that global demand will drive up the price of resin, so it incorporates a slight price increase into the third quarter, which carries forward into the fourth quarter.